giaenuuu/giaenuuu/README.md

 ## Hi, my name is Gian, 👋

 I am currently an apprentice in switzerland ⛰️.
-I love javascript/typescript and I'm  generally more of a web dev 🌐.
+I love typescript and I'm  generally more of a web dev 🌐.
 I like creating small projects just for fun in my freetime.
 When I'm not coding, then I'm probably out with my friends doing sports or drinking mate 🍵.

 <br />